add2cal/docs/src/application-manual/styles-and-templates.md

 Templates exist for RSVP forms and emails, Call to Action (CTA) screens, as well as landingpages.

-While RSVP forms, CTA screens, and styles can be linked to events; emails can be linked to RSVP forms and landingpages can be linked to styles.
+While RSVP forms, landingpage templates, CTA screens, and styles can be linked to events; emails can be linked to RSVP forms.

 ::: info Build your world!
 The Add to Calendar system is structured in way to offer you a maximum of flexibilty when it comes to you building your specific setup.